Concordium/concordium.github.io/source/mainnet/net/references/manage-accounts.rst

 other accounts.

-The public balance of the account is always used for payment of transaction fees, baking, finalization, and transfers, even for shielded transfers.
+The public balance of the account is always used for payment of transaction fees, producing blocks, and transfers, even for shielded transfers.

 At any given time some of the public balance might be unavailable for use.
 This can happen in two ways: